There is no secret trading or investment strategy, that will beat all others.

-Whether you use moving averages, breakouts, RSI, Bollinger Bands etc., they will have a return profile with somewhere around 40% win probability with a profit to loss ratio of 2 : 1 per trade.
+Whether you use moving averages, breakouts, RSI, Bollinger Bands etc., they will have a return profile with a win probability somewhere around 40% and a profit to loss ratio of 2 : 1 per trade.
 They work quite reliably over the right time-frame (3-15 months), but are hard to execute over time, because the low win probability will lead to frustrating strings of losses and drawdowns.

 Mean reversion strategies

 Should return within a win probability of around 60% and a profit to loss ratio of 1 : 1.
 I find these harder to construct and less robust, but academic research shows them to be a realistic possibility at shorter time frames below 1 month.
 Fundamental, long-term, mean reversion investing (e.g. value investing on a time horizon above 2 years) lies at the core of the success of many of the best investors on the planet – their returns are better characterized by the outperformance over market return then by the metrics above.